Uchida16104/Scan-Report/README.md

 # Scan-Report
-This is an automation tool is scanned network mainly
+This is an automation tool is scanned network mainly.